chimerasep/PhaseBasedMotionManipulation/README.md

-# Phase-Based Motion Manipulation Project
+# Phase-Based Motion Manipulation for VR Cybersickness Reduction

-This is the official website for our Bachelor's Degree Design Project on Phase-Based Motion Manipulation.
-The project explores innovative approaches to motion manipulation using phase-based techniques.
+This project addresses the critical issue of cybersickness in virtual reality environments by manipulating motion to reduce perceived intensity.
+By adapting phase-based motion techniques, we aim to create more comfortable and accessible VR experiences for users.

 ## Project Overview

-Our project focuses on the manipulation of motion through phase-based techniques, offering new possibilities in:
+Our project focuses on reducing cybersickness in VR through innovative motion manipulation techniques, offering solutions for:
-- Motion analysis and control
+- Motion intensity reduction in VR environments
-- Robotics applications
-- Animation and motion synthesis
-- Real-time motion manipulation
+- Real-time frame processing from Unity
+- User comfort enhancement
+- Immersive experience preservation

 ## Key Features

-- **Phase Analysis**: Advanced algorithms for breaking down motion into distinct phases
+- **Phase Analysis**: Advanced algorithms for analyzing and manipulating motion in VR environments
-- **Motion Control**: Precise manipulation of movement patterns while maintaining natural characteristics
-- **Real-time Processing**: Efficient implementation for smooth motion manipulation
+- **Real-Time Processing**: Efficient frame processing from Unity with minimal latency
-- **Research Applications**: Academic research with practical implementations
+- **Cybersickness Reduction**: Techniques to reduce discomfort, dizziness, and nausea
+- **Research-Based**: Implementation based on Wadhwa et al. (2013) and Riesz pyramid representation

 ## Project Sections

-1. **About**: Overview of the project and its significance
+1. **About**: Overview of the project and its significance in VR comfort
 2. **Team**: Information about the project team members
-3. **How It Works**: Detailed explanation of the project's methodology
+3. **How It Works**: Detailed explanation of phase-based motion manipulation
-4. **Demo**: Video demonstration of the system in action
+4. **Demo**: Video demonstration of the system's effectiveness

+## Technical Approach

+Our solution builds on existing phase-based motion techniques, adapted and optimized for VR environments.
+The system:
+- Captures frames from Unity
+- Processes them using phase-based techniques
+- Returns modified frames with reduced motion intensity
+- Maintains immersive experience while reducing cybersickness

 ## Contact